JNR KiHa 40 series

 Current Operations & Future Prospects

 South Hokkaido Railway (also known as Donan Isaribi Tetsudo), Aizu Railway, Hojo Railway, Kominato Railway and Nishikigawa Tetsudo recently introduced the series, many of which are for tourists.
+Aizu Railway plans to replace old trains including KiHa 40 with new trains from 2026.

 Photos

-In Sapporo area, KiHa 40s were used along with KiHa 141 series before the electrification of Sassho Line.
+In Sapporo area, KiHa 40s were used along with KiHa 141 series before the electrification of the Sassho Line.

 Some of those in Hakodate area were transferred to South Hokkaido Railway, but JR Hokkaido still uses them as well.

-JR East had used many KiHa 40s and 48s in the Northeast region, such as Gono Line.
+JR East had used many KiHa 40s and 48s in the Northeast region, such as the Gono Line.

 In Aomori and Morioka areas, KiHa 40s and 48s had no air conditioning until the very end in 2018.